|Nutritional Guidelines (per serving)|

 Before refrigeration, adobo mixtures were made of salt, olives, vinegar or wine and spices and used to preserve meat.
 These days, it is no longer used to preserve meat but instead as a seasoning for most cooking methods and as a base for beans, stews, sauces, stocks, and vegetables.

-In a medium bowl, whisk together salt, granulated garlic, oregano, black pepper, turmeric and onion powder until well mixed.
+In a medium bowl, whisk together 6 tablespoons of salt, 6 tablespoons of granulated garlic, 4 tablespoons of oregano, 2 tablespoons of black pepper, 2 tablespoons of turmeric, and 2 tablespoons of onion powder until well mixed.

 Transfer to an airtight container for up to 6 months.